-The Course of Study for Ordained Ministry has been established by the Board of Higher Education and Ministry of the United Methodist Church as an alternate educational route for persons seeking to serve as pastors in United Methodist congregations.
+The Course of Study has been established by the Board of Higher Education and Ministry of the United Methodist Church as an alternate educational route for persons seeking to serve as pastors in United Methodist congregations.

-Duke Divinity School cooperates with the General Board to offer the Course of Study program each summer and on a part-time basis on weekends throughout the academic year in an effort to train faithful and effective leaders for pastoral ministry.
+Duke Divinity School cooperates with the General Board to offer the Course of Study program each summer (see Summer Course of Study) and on a part-time basis on weekends throughout the academic year in an effort to train faithful and effective leaders for pastoral ministry.
 Course instructors include faculty and staff of the Divinity School and other universities and institutions, and experienced pastoral leaders.
 University course credit is not granted through this program.

 Dates & Deadlines